 If you don't have control over the room lighting you're exposed to -- it can be impossible in certain settings, like a shopping mall or hotel room -- we suggest using our blue light blocking glasses for protection.

 Even if you have all your lighting under control by using flicker free and blue light free lighting, your still going to be looking at phone screens, watching TV etc. This is where you need to use blue blocking glasses to provide complete protection.

-Research has shown that blocking out blue light encourages melatonin production and improves sleep and mood (19).
+Research has shown that blocking out blue light encourages melatonin production and improves sleep (19).
 A 2019 study also found that removing the blue wavelength component of light protects the retina of the eye (20).

 We have stylish blue light blocking glasses offering various levels of protection.
 Orange-tinted and red-tinted glasses are available and will protect you from screens and harsh indoor lighting.

 They are designed to remove 100% of blue light and are perfect for use while working, studying, using digital devices and watching movies at night.
 We've even designed some to fit over your prescription frames.